 If you visit, you can tour and check out a single-room log cabin, and numerous outbuildings that represent various aspects of architecture in the late 1800's that was prominent in the area.
 Historical actors and interpreters features historical re-creations of skills such as weaving, basket making, gardening and other life style elements of the settling farmers that populated the area.

-Cabin Creekwood's Cabins in Virginia offer the perfect backdrop to enjoy a family vacation, couples getaway, or even a honeymoon.
+Cabin Creekwood offers the perfect backdrop to enjoy a family vacation, couples getaway, or even a honeymoon.
 Everyone will find something to enjoy and do at our resort near Sherando Lake and the Blue Ridge Parkway.
 Learn more about the Shenandoah Valley and the historical attractions that you can check out nearby by clicking on the area attraction information we've provided.
-We invite you to plan your entire vacation here.
-We love helping our guests plan their trips and invite you to download our vacation packet that we've put together.